 When hardwired, the disposal is connected to a switch that is installed in an electrical box either in the sink base cabinet or on a wall near the sink.
 If the switch is near the sink, there's usually a second box, serving as a junction box, inside the cabinet.
 Any exposed wiring inside the cabinet should be protected by flexible metal conduit (BX cable, or "Greenfield").
 Most jurisdictions also allow this direct wiring to be protected within non-metallic flexible conduit or tubing.

 With the plug-in configuration, the disposal cord plugs into an outlet (receptacle) located inside the sink cabinet.
 The outlet is controlled by a wall switch, which is usually located on the wall near the sink.
 The outlet is often wired as a split receptacle so that only one half of the outlet is controlled by the switch; the other half is always powered and can be used for another appliance, such as a water filter or dishwasher.
 This outlet can also just be a single outlet, with room for only one plug, though there are other configurations, as well.

-The following steps show you how to install an appliance cord to a garbage disposal.
-Cords typically are not sold with disposals and must be purchased separately.
-Be sure to use a grounded cord with the appropriate voltage and amperage ratings for your garage disposal.
-It's usually easier to connect the cord to the disposal before mounting the disposal under the sink, but you can complete the wiring after the unit is mounted, if desired.
+Cords are not sold with disposals and must be purchased separately.
+There are several kits available that contain all the parts required for installation, such as a grounded appliance power cord with plug, a cord clamp, and plastic wire connectors.
+Be sure to use a grounded cord with the appropriate voltage and amperage ratings for your garbage disposal.
+It's usually easier to connect the cord to the disposal before mounting the disposal under the sink, but you can also complete the wiring after the unit is mounted.

 - Phillips screwdriver